FAQs

 (A1) = perfect / nearly perfect quality (small amount of rubbed wings).

-(A / A-) = good but with damage (larger chip, rubbed wings)
+(A / A-) = good but with damage (rubbed wings, missing antenna)

 (A2) = second quality, clear imperfections

 - If there is anything wrong with a specimen, we have written about it in the description of the listing.
-Please ensure you've read all descriptions to the pieces you intend on purchasing to avoid any disappointment.
+Please ensure you've read all descriptions & checked all photos of the pieces you intend on purchasing to avoid any disappointment.

 Do I need to do anything to maintain my frames or domes?